biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 in (testing) examples.

 Details may vary from algorithm to algorithm, but this is how the imputation is generally used.
-When write user-defined learners, it is recommended to use imputation according to the described procedure.
+When writing user-defined learners, it is recommended to use imputation according to the described procedure.

 Wrapper for learning algorithms
 ===============================

 Imputation is used by learning algorithms and other methods that are not capable of handling unknown values.
-It will impute missing values, call the learner and, if imputation is also needed by the classifier, it will wrap the classifier into a wrapper that imputes missing values in examples to classify.
+It imputes missing values, calls the learner and, if imputation is also needed by the classifier, it wraps the classifier that imputes missing values in instances to classify.

 .. literalinclude:: code/imputation-logreg.py
    :lines: 7-